Frequently Asked Questions

 Good oral hygiene is essential for anyone wanting to maintain a brighter, whiter smile.
 Use one of the market-leading electric toothbrushes (we particularly like the Oral-B ones) and a good quality fluoridated toothpaste, and brush twice a day.
 Floss at least once a day.
 Plaque build-up on the teeth looks unsightly and can lead to staining.
 Daily cleaning will remove surface staining and plaque, giving the teeth a much nicer appearance to help maintain your teeth whitening.

 Keeping your teeth white requires a little care and attention in your dietary and social habits.
 While practicing good oral hygiene is clearly important, watching what you eat or drink is just as critical.
 Red wine, sports drinks, tea and coffee, soft drinks and curries are just some of the foods that can cause staining of your teeth and diminish the effects of teeth whitening.
+Smoking should also be avoided as much as possible.

 Lifestyle factors, such as smoking and dietary choices, will affect how often you require top-up teeth whitening treatments.